 (678) 332-6565 | ravishchawla@gmail.com

-Education

-Georgia Institute of Technology Atlanta, GA

-Master of Science in Machine Learning, 2015 – 2017

-GPA: 3.90 / 4.0 (overall)

-Bachelor of Science in Computer Science, 2012 – 2014

-GPA: 3.82 / 4.0 (overall, Graduated with Highest Honors)

 Experience

 VMware, Inc Atlanta, GA

-Advanced R&D Engineer II, July 2017 – present
+Advanced R&D Engineer II, October 2020 – present Engineer 1, August 2017 –October 2020

 Research Engineering Intern, May – Aug 2016

-Research and Software Engineering in the Office of the CTO, developing new products that use Machine Learning / AI and other new technologies, and actively contributing to new research in the company.
+Research and Software Engineering in the Office of the CTO.
+I develop new products that use Machine Learning / AI and other new technologies and actively contributing to new research in the company.

-Created and managed a three-member innovation team with the goal of patenting novel innovations.
-Filed 18 patents which represent 30% of all patents filed in the organization this year.
+Founded and led a three-member innovation team with the goal of patenting novel innovations.
+Filed 18 patents which represent 30% of all patents filed in 2020.
 Patents span different fields including security, artificial intelligence, 3D printing, and employee productivity.

-Obtained buy-in from team members to adopt the JIRA project management tool by leading onboarding efforts and adoption training, currently overseeing tasks for the EOCTO team.
+Obtained buy-in from team members in the Office of the CTO to adopt product management and resource allocation tools to manage work and resources, by leading onboarding efforts and adoption training; currently overseeing product management for the entire team of 7 members.

 Developed the VMware Trust Network and Hub Chatbot from concept to commercialization through a cross-functional team effort, working with different vendors including IBM, Lookout, Netskope and Carbon Black (later acquired by VMware).

-Drove customer-centric improvements by building artificial intelligence models to analyze issues faced by our customers, piloting the project through data preparation, training, and deployment.
+Drove customer-retention efforts by building AI models to analyze issues faced by our customers, piloting the project through data preparation, training, and deployment.
 Scouted the project for the team which has led to a long-term 2-year effort in the field.

 Participated in various innovation projects with new teams, including building a COVID-19 Tracing application, which ultimately led to a new consumer offering based on the work.